bertofurth/Seagate-Central-Toolchain/README.md

 ### Required tools
-The following packages or their equivalents need to be installed on a "fresh" OpenSUSE Tumbleweed system to perform the build
+The following packages or their equivalents need to be installed on a "fresh" OpenSUSE Tumbleweed system to perform the build (zypper add ... )

 * zypper install -t pattern devel_basis
 * gcc-c++